Verified CPA and accounting contact data

 How is this different from ZoomInfo or a list broker?

-See the accountant list before you pay for it.
+Try the accountant list before you buy it.

-Tell us the service lines and states you want.
-We send a free sample of around 100 verified partner contacts you can check against your own records, no commitment.
+Tell us the service lines and states your reps cover.
+We will send a free sample of around 100 verified partner contacts to check against your own, no commitment.
+The attorney email list and CPA email list are built the same way.

 Get a free sample